Best Arm Identification for Stochastic Rising Bandits: Estimators

 \section{Estimators}

-In this section, we introduce the estimators of the arms expected reward that will be used in the proposed algorithms.\footnote{The estimators are modifications of those presented by~\citet{metelli2022stochastic} to handle a specific target time budget $T$.} A visual representation of such estimators and quantities relevant to their computation is provided in Figure~\ref{fig:estimators}.
+In this section, we introduce the estimators of the arm expected reward employed by our algorithms.
+A visual representation of such estimators is provided in Figure~\ref{fig:estimators}.

-Let us introduce a hyperparameter $\varepsilon \in (0, 1/2)$ representing the fraction of samples collected up to the current time $t$ we will use to build estimators of the expected reward.
-In particular, we employ an adaptive arm-dependent window size $h_{i,t} = h(N_{i,t-1}) \coloneqq \lfloor \varepsilon N_{i,t-1} \rfloor$ to include only the most recent samples collected, avoiding the use of samples that are no longer representative.
-We define the set of the last $h_{i,t}$ rounds in which the $i$\textsuperscript{th} arm was pulled as follows:

-Furthermore, the set of the pairs of rounds $\tau$ and $\tau'$ belonging to the sets of the last and second-last $h_{i,t}$-wide windows of the $i$\textsuperscript{th} arm is defined as:

-In the following, we design a \emph{pessimistic} estimator and an \emph{optimistic} estimator of the expected reward of each arm at the end of the budget time $T$, \ie $\mu_i(T)$.\footnote{ Na\"ively computing the estimators from their definition requires $\mathcal{O}(h_{i,t})$ number of operations.
-An efficient $\mathcal{O}(1)$ way to incrementally update them is provided in Appendix~\ref{apx:efficientupdate}.}
+Let $\varepsilon \in (0, 1/2)$, we employ an \emph{adaptive arm-dependent window} size $h(N_{i,t-1}) \coloneqq \lfloor \varepsilon N_{i,t-1} \rfloor$ to include the most recent samples only collected from arm $i \in \dsb{K}$, avoiding the use of samples that are no longer representative.
+In the following, we design a \emph{pessimistic} estimator and an \emph{optimistic} estimator of the expected reward of each arm at the end of the budget time $T$, \ie $\mu_i(T)$.\footnote{Na\"ively computing the estimators from their definition requires $\mathcal{O}(h(N_{i, t-1}))$ operations.
+An efficient way to incrementally update them, using $\mathcal{O}(1)$ operations, is provided in Appendix~\ref{apx:efficientupdate}.}

-\textbf{Pessimistic Estimator}~~The \textit{pessimistic} estimator $\hat{\mu}_i(N_{i,t})$ is a negatively biased estimation of $\mu_i(T)$ obtained assuming that function $\mu_i(\cdot)$ remains constant up to time $T$.
-This estimator is constructed as an average of the last $h_{i, t}$ observed rewards collected from the $i$\textsuperscript{th} arm, formally:
+\textbf{Pessimistic Estimator.}~~The \textit{pessimistic} estimator $\hat{\mu}_i(N_{i,t-1})$ is a negatively biased estimate of $\mu_i(T)$ obtained assuming that the function $\mu_i(\cdot)$ remains constant up to time $T$.
+This corresponds to the minimum admissible value under Assumption~\ref{ass:risingconcave} (\textit{Non-decreasing} constraint).
+This estimator is an average of the last $h(N_{i, t-1})$ observed rewards collected from the $i$\textsuperscript{th} arm, formally: